Tyrn/wei/the-insider-en.typ

      The elections for the first Weian parliament took place on the fifth of Shuyun,   July,   17th  by   the  interplanetary  calendar.
-The overwhelming majority of the electorate - 67.5% - voted for the party of the people's freedom, the ex-sect Following the Way.
+The overwhelming majority of the electorate---67.5%---voted for the party of the people's freedom, the ex-sect Following the Way.

      The  same day, the sovereign  declared the results invalid  and  issued